DMould123/Note-Building/README.md

 - Back to this website and trying to improve the styling of the website

 - ### 2024-08-08
 - Building another restaurant template

+- ### 2024-08-20
+- Started with the Bro Code Python on YouTube.
+Want to learn some Python basics to take forward onto football data